renatabiniek/hush-daisies/README.md

 Facebook might take down the page as part of their verification process but a screenshot can be found [here](docs/facebook-page.png).

+Additionally, a monthly newsletter will be used as a marketing strategy, to offer special prices, drive traffic to the site and create interest around workshops.
+Mailchimp newsletter form has been used to add sing up input in the footer of the page.
+Each email address entered is added to the mailing list on the Mailchimp dashboard and can be used for mailing campaigns.

 ## User Experience
 ---
 ### User goals